counter-flow/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

   feature_item:
     # feature item loop
-    - name : "Automatic Code Reviews for Configuration Files" icon : "ti-pulse" content : "Automatic code suggestions and comments in Pull Requests to share enforce your yaml conventions"
+    - name : "Automatic Code Reviews for Configuration Files" icon : "ti-eye" content : "Automatic code suggestions and comments in Pull Requests to share enforce your yaml conventions"

     # feature item loop
-    - name : "Apply Yaml Conventions at Scale" icon : "ti-package" content : "Counterflow sends Pull Requests with the required changes to all your repositories from a single Slack command"
+    - name : "Apply Yaml Conventions at Scale" icon : "ti-github" content : "Counterflow sends Pull Requests with the required changes to all your repositories from a single Slack command"

     # feature item loop
     - name : "Detect CounterFlow repositories"
-      icon : "ti-alarm-clock"
+      icon : "ti-alert"
-      content : "Receive notifications when a GitHub repository has not applied or has decided to violate a Yaml convention after a deadline"
+      content : "Notice when a GitHub repository has started to violate a Yaml convention after a deadline"

     # feature item loop
     - name : "Centralize your Tooling Conventions"